xAirx/FullStack-PassionProject/README.md

 ### Storybook npm package - with MUI (Simple unit-tests)
 	A storybook setup - a shared component library so its easy to extend them to other projects, this storybook setup will handle the nitty gritty unit-testing such as dom / closely related UI tests.

+	- A specific pipeline (CI/CD for deploying storybook with NPM)

 #### Example